cilwerner/ms-identity-docs-code-dotnet/4-desktop-apps/README.md

     ```sh
     git clone https://github.com/MicrosoftDocs/ms-identity-docs-code-dotnet.git
     ```
-2. Navigate to the sample you have downloaded by using the following command
+2. Navigate to the desktop app folder in the sample you have downloaded by using the following command;

     ```sh
-    cd ms-identity-docs-code-dotnet/4-desktop-apps/<sample-folder>
+    cd ms-identity-docs-code-dotnet/4-desktop-apps/
     ```
 ---